 his is the fun part - looking at different boats to find one that fits your needs and your budget.
-The internet makes it easy to research and narrow down some possibilities before you actually jump in your car.
+With the advent of the internet, it's much easier to research and narrow down some possibilities before you actually jump in your car.

 Like new cars, new boats are typically bought through a dealer, and often dealers will take trades and assist with financing.
 Some dealers carry more than one line, widening the selection.
 Pick a dealer based on reputation.
-Ask around, and do some online research and look at owner reviews of boats vou're considering.
-Check for Better Business Bureau complaints (bbb.org).
+Ask around and take a few minutes to do some online research and look at owner reviews of boats you're considering.
+Check for Better Business Bureau complaints.
 Boat shows can be a great place to see a lot of new boats side by side, and dealers often offer attractive pricing.
 Dealers of new boats also frequently sell used boats as well.

 For most people, the biggest advantage of buying a new boat is the warranty that comes with it.
-Simply put, the warranty is the manufacturer's promise to stand behind its products by providing service and repairs after the purchase.
+Simply put, the warranty is the manufacturer's promise to stand behind its products by providing service and repairs after purchase.
 Because marine warranties vary widely in their coverage, compare them before you buy.
 Look for multiyear warranties for hull and engines, as well as coverage for osmotic blistering - a common problem on fiberglass boats that's expensive to fix.
-Some manufacturers offer "bow-tostern" warranties that cover everything, usually for no more than a year, in addition to a longer warranty for the hull and engines.
+Some manufacturers offer "bow-to-stern" warranties that cover everything, usually for no more than a year, in addition to a longer warranty for the hull and engines.
 Find out whether the warranties transfer to subsequent owners - a crucial determinant of resale value.